 Why dedupe is a strategic play

 For many operations leaders, deduplicating leads, contacts, and accounts can seem like lower-level work.
-Work that’s deemed to be easily done “later” on a date that constantly gets pushed further into the future.
-Instead, operations leaders need to understand the strategic value of deduplication, now and as an ongoing process.
+Dedupe is deemed to be work easily done “later,” on a date that constantly gets pushed further into the future.
+Instead, operations leaders need to understand the strategic value of deduping lists and leads, now and as an ongoing process.

 But the additional technology cost is really the least of your worries.
 The real problems come with all the places where duplicate leads impact your revenue, and these are numerous.

-If you’re tracking lead activity, having duplicate leads means that you’re potentially splitting up the activities between two or more leads, causing the scoring or the engagement-based marketing and sales responses to be inaccurate, or worse, never triggered at all.
+If you’re tracking lead activity, failing to dedupe lists and leads means that you’re potentially splitting up the activities between two or more leads, causing the scoring or the engagement-based marketing and sales responses to be inaccurate, or worse, never triggered at all.
 Allow me to use an example to demonstrate.

 Juliet Capulet is duplicated in your database.
 Juliet 1 is created and she downloads a white paper, Juliet 2 is then created and she attends a webinar.
 The combined score of both activities, or engagement, would have triggered a follow-up by sales.
 But now, without the ability to know Juliet 1 and Juliet 2 are indeed the same person, neither lead has enough value to trigger an action to be routed to the right person.
 Juliet Capulet gets distracted by another project, and without the proper follow-up she would have received, she forgets all about starting to research your product and moves on.